tmaiaroto/discfg/README.md

 Due to how Lambda works, there's no concern for firewalls or other security risks you'd find with a traditional servers.

+When we're talking about DynamoDB...An AWS service...We're talking about AWS IAM to access it.
+This is a wonderful security feature.
+It removes many concerns from the tool itself.
+It also makes it easy to manage for the user because there are so many ways you can work with AWS IAM.